 Jurisdiction – Where is Encrypt.me located?

-Right from the start, things don’t look too good for Encrypt.me.
+Right from the start, things don’t look too good for Encrypt.me in UK.
 I mean, it is headquartered in the unsafe jurisdiction of the US, which if you don’t know, is a major part of the 5-eyes alliance.
 More specifically, this provider has office locations in Guadalajara, Dallas, Orlando, and Seattle.

-Yes, Encrypt.me keeps a lot of logs.
+Yes, Encrypt.me keeps a lot of logs in UK.
 But they’re not hiding the fact that they do.
 In fact, if you go through their Policies page, you’ll see that they clearly mention storing user logs for 16 days.
 But what information exactly do they log?
 Well, just check out this list:

 - The number of bytes sent and received